 If you are a foreign national from a country not covered by the Visa Waiver Program, you will require a Business B-1 visa to participate in our conferences.

 You can apply for a visa by completing an Online Nonimmigrant Visa Application (DS-160) on the U.S. Department of State website.
 The visa application costs 160 USD.
 Further details about applying for a visa are here.

-As part of the visa application process, you may be required to submit a Letter of Invitation from the IICE Organising Committee.
+As part of the visa application process, you may be required to submit a Letter of Invitation from the IICE Conference Programme Committee.

 Letters of Invitation

 A Letter of Invitation is an official document that confirms payment of registration fees and extends an official invitation to the paid registrant to attend and participate in the upcoming conference.
 In other words, it provides the holder with an official reason to come to the US.
 It may be required by your university for administrative purposes, and will likely form one of the documents required for visa application if you are from a country that does not have a visa exemption agreement with the US.

 In order to qualify for a Letter of Invitation, you must meet all of the following criteria:

 - Be registered as an author of an accepted abstract and/or paper